Amphiaspidiformes

-Amphiaspidida is a taxon of extinct cyathaspidid heterostracan agnathans whose fossils are restricted to Lower Devonian marine strata of Siberia near the Taimyr Peninsula.
-Some authorities treat it as a suborder of Cyathaspidiformes, while others treat it as an order in its own right as "Amphiaspidiformes."
+Amphiaspidiformes, or Amphiaspidida, is a taxon of extinct heterostracan agnathans whose fossils are restricted to Lower Devonian marine strata of Siberia near the Taimyr Peninsula.
+Some authorities treat it as a suborder of Cyathaspidiformes, while others treat it as an order in its own right.

 In life, they are thought to be benthic animals that lived most of their lives mostly buried in the sediment of a series of hypersaline lagoons.
 Amphiaspids are easily distinguished from other heterostracans in that all of the plates of the cephalothorax armor are fused into a single, muff-like unit, so that the forebody of the living animal would have looked like a potpie or a hot waterbottle with a pair of small, or degenerated eyes sometimes flanked by preorbital openings, a pair of branchial openings for exhaling, and a simple, slit-like, or tube-like mouth.

 Taxonomy

-Amphiaspidida is traditionally regarded as the sister-taxon or daughter-taxon of the cyathaspidid family Ctenaspidae (ne "Ctenaspididae"), though no formal shared traits are identified between the two groups.
+Amphiaspidiformes is traditionally regarded as the sister-taxon or daughter-taxon of the cyathaspidid family Ctenaspidae (ne "Ctenaspididae"), though no formal shared traits are identified between the two groups.
 The ctenaspidid cyathaspid, Boothiaspis, of Lower Devonian Canada, was initially described as an amphiaspid.

-As mentioned earlier, Amphiaspidida is treated as either a suborder of Cyathaspidiformes, or as an order in its own right, sometimes referred to as "Amphiaspidiformes."
-Regardless of its own status, Amphiaspidida is divided into three superfamilies, Amphiaspidoidei, Hibernaspidoidei, and Siberiaspidoidei.
-An additional species, Gunaspis orientalis, is treated as Amphiaspidida incertae sedis because it is known only from fragments with distinctive micro-ornamentation.
+As mentioned earlier, Amphiaspidiformes is treated as either a suborder of Cyathaspidiformes, or as an order in its own right, sometimes referred to as "Amphiaspidiformes."
+Regardless of its own status, Amphiaspidiformes is divided into three superfamilies, Amphiaspidoidei, Hibernaspidoidei, and Siberiaspidoidei.
+An additional species, Gunaspis orientalis, was listed as an amphiaspid by Novitskaya 2008, although, because it is only known from a fragment with distinctive armor micro-ornamentation, it's assignment is questionable.

-Amphiaspidoidei

-The superfamily Amphiaspidoidei contains four families.